Skip to main content

 2. On the left navigation pane, click > .

 3. Click tab, and click on the page.
-In the popup window for selecting the data source type, choose > (the type of data source to be added), and configure the parameters based on the table below on the page.
+In the popup window for selecting the data source type, choose Database > (the type of data source to be added), and configure the parameters based on the table below on the page.

 tip